Everything you need to know

 We respond to quote requests within 5–10 minutes during business hours.
 Quotes are written, free, and include any foreseeable supplementary fees so there are no surprises later.
 Outside business hours, we respond first thing the next business day.

 No account required for individual matters.
-You submit, we quote, you authorize, we execute, you receive the affidavit.
+You submit, we send a written quote in the form of a no-obligation invoice, you approve and pay, we execute, and you receive the affidavit.
 For volume clients placing multiple matters per month, we set up a standing account with consolidated invoicing and a dedicated coordinator — but that's an upgrade for convenience, not a requirement.

 Every matter receives instant email status updates at each milestone — order confirmation, server assigned, attempt completed, affidavit ready.
 You can reply to any update email, contact your dedicated coordinator, or call (800) 321-2377 with the case reference for an interim status check.